bahrus/custom-enhancements/README.md

 Here the platform would attach the feature in the base HTML class (preferably in the constructor, I think) using the afore mentioned methods, if loadEagerly is set to true.
 If loadEagerly is false (the default?), the platform will only instantiate it when it finds a matching attribute or detects property access in ways that have been described above.

-Both ways of attaching the enhancement would result in calling a new reserved method, featureAddedCallback, allowing the userland code to pass in such things as private data and element internals to the enhancement.
-(Alternatively, maybe an event could be dispatched for this purpose).
+Both ways of attaching the enhancement would result in dispatching an event, 'feature-added", allowing the userland code to pass in such things as private data and element internals to the enhancement.

 ## Serving dual roles